scott-saunders/covid_data_bot/README.md

 Many counties and states also have their own data dashboards.
 Often these are not well advertised, but may be well maintained.
 Googling may yield good results.

+## Special geographic cases

+New York City

+District of Columbia

 ## Event risk calculation

 This calculation simply asks the question: **What is the probability that no one is infected?** The probability that at least one person is infected will be 1 minus that value.
 Credit to [Joshua Weitz](https://twitter.com/joshuasweitz) and the [COVID-19 Event Risk Assessment Planning Tool](https://covid19risk.biosci.gatech.edu/) for this idea.